Skip to main content

 Anna covers personal finance, helping readers make sense of savings, credit cards and insurance.
 Her insights are informed by experience in the financial services industry.

-Lloyds Bank was the cheapest mortgage lender for the second month in a row, according to the latest Which? analysis.
+Lloyds Bank is the cheapest lender for the third month in a row, but this time it shares the crown with another provider, Nationwide Building Society, according to the latest Which? analysis.

 Our research uses Moneyfacts mortgage data collected throughout March to compare the best deals across 24 different mortgage scenarios.
 A score of 100% represents a market-leading mortgage deal based on our typical borrower scenarios.

-Lloyds Bank received an overall score of 96%, indicating it offered excellent mortgage deals for a range of borrowers.
+Nationwide and Lloyds received an overall score of 97%, indicating they offered excellent mortgage deals for a range of borrowers.
 However, other lenders may be more cost-effective depending on your situation.

 Read on to find out which other lenders consistently offered competitive deals and see the top five cheapest providers for first-time buyers, home movers and remortgagers.